tohkm22-del/Stellar-Systems/README.md

 ### SYSTEMS:
 - Rast - Finished - No analog
 - Nooe - Finished - Upsilon Andromedae
-- Xeroon - WIP - No analog
+- Xeroon - Finished - No analog
 - Deteea - WIP - No analog - NOT RELEASED
 - Keppe - Finshed - Trappist 1 - NOT RELEASED
 - Swarch - Finished - No analog